CESNET/GPUJPEG/README.md

 CPU code build (`-march=native` added to compiler flags).

 In Linux, you can also use **autotools** to create a build recipe for the library and the application or a plain old _Makefile.bkp_.
-However, _cmake_ is recommended.
+Those ways are maintained just a little so please let us know in case of problems.

 Usage
 -----